steunix/passweaver-api/docs/index.md

 ## 2. Install

-Download the source at [this link](https://github.com/steunix/passweaver-api/releases/latest), and install all dependencies with npm:
+Download the source at [this link](https://github.com/steunix/passweaver-api/releases/latest), possibly via `git clone` and install all dependencies with npm:

 `npm install`